 Since 2014 regular gasoline has dropped in price from 160 yen to 100 and it is now possible to find several gas stations for less than 100 yen.ハイオク can be found a little more expensive around 100 yen.
 Meanwhile, Diesel remains in the range of 80 yen.

-The video below from our partner Hillbilly in Japan explains in detail the question of gasoline prices in Japan and how to refuel in a self-service.
+The video below from our partner ONLY in JAPAN explains in detail the question of gasoline prices in Japan and how to refuel in a self-service.